syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Bookmark-navigation.md

 {% endtabs %}

 ### Rename custom bookmarks using the bookmark context menu
-Tap the context menu button on the custom bookmark to be edited and choose "Rename" and enter the desired name.
+Tap the context menu button on the custom bookmark to be edited and choose **Rename** and enter the desired name.

 ![Bookmark context menu](pdfviewer_images/BookmarkContextMenu.png)